 - Fully loaded operating cost of US$3,122 per tonne of lithium carbonate;

 - Total capital expenditure of US$93 million

-Adrian Hobkirk, President and CEO of NRG, commented, “The PEA results highlight attractive economics associated with the project, including a smaller environmental footprint and manageable CAPEX.
+Adrian Hobkirk, President and CEO of Lithium South, commented, “The PEA results highlight attractive economics associated with the project, including a smaller environmental footprint and manageable CAPEX.
 We look forward to taking the HMN Lithium Project to the next stage of development as quickly as possible.”

 October 3, 2018 - High lithium grades for measured

 - 756 parts per million Li contained within 571,000 tonnes in the Measured Indicated Categories

 - Low magnesium to lithium ratio of 2.6 to 1.0

 - Second well pumps at 20 liters per second limited only by pump size